AccelByte/revocation-grpc-plugin-server-python/README.md

    command in `grpc-plugin-dependencies` directory instead of this app directory.
    This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.

-4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
+4. [Create an OAuth Client](https://docs.accelbyte.io/gaming-services/services/access/authorization/manage-access-control-for-applications/#create-an-iam-client) with `confidential` client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.
-This is different from the Oauth Client from the Prerequisites section and it is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.

    - For AGS Private Cloud customers:
       - `ADMIN:NAMESPACE:{namespace}:PLUGIN:REVOCATION [UPDATE,DELETE]`